pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

 ---
-title: Putting the Pieces Together
+title: "Putting the Pieces Together: Culture"
 description: >
   A tense convolution of thoughts from many perspectives, and a great choice.
 kind: article